jamiebergen/meeting-timezones/README.md

 ### Prerequisites

 First be sure to have [Node.js](https://nodejs.org/en/) installed.
+This project requires at least version 6 of Node.js.
 You can check your Node.js version by typing `node -v` in the terminal prompt.

 You should also have the latest release of [npm](https://npmjs.org).
 To update npm, type this into your terminal: `npm install npm@latest -g`